 Jesse is co-artistic director of N/A Ensemble, a new music group dedicated to performing experimental and adventurous works.
 N/A's successful first season recently concluded with a guest artist spot on the Toledo New Music Festival, performing works by Leah Asher, Nomi Epstein, Kristofer Svensson, Pamela Z, and the premiere of Jesse’s soprano and percussion duet, Breaded Face.

 In 2017, After a 3-year stint working for the Brooklyn-based chamber orchestra The Knights, Jesse reentered the world of academia.
-He is currently pursuing his master's degree in composition at Bowling Green State University.
-He received bachelor's degrees in composition and creative writing at Oberlin College and the Oberlin Conservatory of Music.
+He is currently pursuing his Doctorate of Music in composition at McGill University.
+He received bachelor's degrees in composition and creative writing at Oberlin College and the Oberlin Conservatory of Music and a master’s degree in composition at Bowling Green State University.

 Jesse's music has been performed in New York, Chicago, Boston, Italy, and Germany, by ensembles such as Tak, AndPlay, and Departure Duo.